ek-osnb/e25-tek2/01-ssh-docker/exercises/01-bashcrawl.md

 - If we omit `:latest`, Docker will use the `latest` tag by default.

 This command will start a new container from the `bashcrawl` image and open an interactive terminal session inside the container.

+## Step 6: Play Bashcrawl
+Once inside the container, you can start playing the bashcrawl.